sharkman5046/Soccer-Trajectory-Simulator/README.md

 # Soccer-Trajectory-Simulator
-MATLAB interface that allows dynamical trajectory simulations of spherical objects
+MATLAB interface that allows dynamical trajectory simulations of spherical masses

 # Key Features
 * Plot trajectory of object in a 3D view